 - Advertise in newspapers and check “Lost” ads.
 The Eagle runs free lost ads for one week, free found ads for two weeks: The Eagle: 979.776.7355, http://www.theeagle.com ; The Battalion: 979.845.0569, http://www.thebatt.com .

 - Ask neighbors, letter carriers and delivery people if they recognize the pet.
 Give them a copy of your flier with contact info and photo.
 Some neighborhoods have email listings that can be used to spread the word.

 - Contact veterinary clinics in your area to see if they recognize the animal.

-- Online Resources: Post information about the foundling online.
-Include complete description, details of how, when, where pet was found, contact information to get in touch with you, a photo if possible.
+- Online Resources: Post information about the finding online.
+Include complete description, details of how, when, where the pet was found, contact information to get in touch with you, a photo if possible.
 Keep posting updated with sightings, news, concerns, etc.

-**If you can keep the pet for a while Aggieland Humane Society will put a description into the Found Pet Book for folks who looking for lost critters. **If you are not able to keep it, please bring to the Shelter (mentioned above) or call the Animal Control Officer within your jurisdiction to pick it up.
+**If you can keep the pet for a while Aggieland Humane Society will put a description into the Found Pet Book for people who are looking for lost pets. **If you are not able to keep it, please bring to the Shelter (mentioned above) or call the Animal Control Officer within your jurisdiction to pick it up.
 The Shelter is where many will look for their lost pets.

 If you live in College Station or Brazos County, please call the Aggieland Humane Society at the Leonard Road location at 979-775-5755